markgordon22/Jerseys-for-tims/README.md

 ### Imagery

+Images for the site were compiled from google images.

 ### Icons
 The icons used throughout the site are taken from [Font Awesome](https://fontawesome.com/).
 Particularly for social media icons.